 - 6.2 Cash Contributions.
 Your SIMPLE-IRA contribution must be in cash unless it is a rollover contribution or a transfer contribution or a recharacterized contribution. - 6.3 Contribution Limits.
 Your employer may make contributions on your behalf as authorized under the terms of the employer's SIMPLE plan as described in section 408(p).
 You may roll over or transfer funds to this SIMPLE-IRA from another SIMPLE-IRA established on your behalf.
 No other contributions are authorized. - 6.4 Custodian/Trustee Requirements.
 The custodian or trustee of your SIMPLE-IRA must be a bank, trust company, savings and loan association, a federally insured credit union, or other person approved by the Secretary of the Treasury. - 6.5 No Life Insurance.
 Your contributions or any funds in your SIMPLE-IRA cannot be invested in life insurance to any extent. - 6.6 Nonforfeitable.
 Your contributions and SIMPLE-IRA funds are nonforfeitable. - 6.7 Segregated Funds.
-Your SIMPLE-IRA funds must be kept separate from other property, although these assets may be combined with other property in a common SIMPLE-IRA trust fund. - 6.8 Distributions which must be taken by Age 701⁄2 or Age 72, as applicable.
+Your SIMPLE-IRA funds must be kept separate from other property, although these assets may be combined with other property in a common SIMPLE-IRA trust fund. - 6.8 Distributions which must be taken by Age 72 or Age 73, as applicable.
 The following discussion is presented in question and answer format.

-Why are there federal tax rules mandating required minimum distributions from a traditional IRA or SIMPLE-IRA?
-The primary purpose of a traditional IRA or SIMPLE-IRA is to provide retirement funds for the traditional IRA or SIMPLE-IRA accountholder.
-Therefore, the tax laws require an IRA accountholder to take a required minimum distribution for the year he or she attains age 701⁄2 and each subsequent year.
+Why are there federal tax rules mandating required minimum distributions from a traditional IRA, SEP-IRA and SIMPLE-IRA?
+The primary purpose of a traditional IRA is to allow you and others to save for retirement and then use the funds for retirement and also to accumulate funds for a beneficiary.
+Therefore, the tax laws require an IRA accountholder to take a required minimum distribution (RMD).
 After the IRA accountholder dies, the beneficiary or beneficiaries will be required to take required distributions.
 There are specific formulas for determining how much must be withdrawn, and when.
 These amounts are called "required minimum distributions" (RMDs).
-Note.
-Commencing with tax year 2020, the age 701⁄2 requirement is changed to an age 72 requirement for an IRA owner who attains age 701⁄2 in 2019 or earlier is ineligible to use the new age 72 requirement.
-Such an IRA owner must take an RMD for 2020 or 2021 even if he or she is not age 72.

-Congress in 1974 decided that the year a person attains age 701⁄2 is a reasonable time to require a person to commence withdrawals from his or her traditional IRA, SEP-IRA or SIMPLE-IRA.
+Congress in 1974 decided that the year a person attains age 701⁄2 is a reasonable time to require a person to commence withdrawals from his or her traditional IRA, SEP-IRA or SIMPLE IRA.

 Congress and President Trump decided in December of 2019 that the age 701/2 requirement should be changed to age 72.
-One reason for this change is that IRA owners are generally living a little longer.